ignatov/sem-search/README.md

 python semantic_search.py --index --dry-run --repo /path/to/code/repo
 ```

-This mode traverses the repository, parses all files, and reports statistics about the code units found, but doesn't create embeddings or build the index.
+This mode traverses the repository, parses all files, and reports detailed statistics about the parsing process, including:
+- Total parsing time
+- Number of files found, parsed, and skipped
+- Files skipped due to extension whitelist or .gitignore patterns
+- Folders skipped due to .gitignore patterns or being .git directories
+- Parsing errors encountered and their types
+- Breakdown of code unit types found

+It's useful for validating your configuration and understanding what will be included in the index without actually creating embeddings or building the index.

 ### Search with a specific query